 So, ponder over the series of images that you will shoot to formulate the story, reflect on the subject as well as the setting regarding how it can get interesting, and go all the way to developing a scintillating story.

 Most editors visualize how their editorial content will look in newspapers or magazines with the combination of both texts and images.
-So, it’s advisable for you to ask your client about the orientation preference of the photoshoot.
+So, you should ask your client about the orientation preference of the photoshoot.
 Having said that, don’t hesitate to take shots both horizontally and vertically.

 Try to know if the story text will overlap with the photo as it will help you to set your background properly.
 In case it overlaps, leverage a sharp background to get the focus into the text.
 Another key point is the position of the text which you may not know.
 So, shoot the subject looking both right and left.